Cognitive Debriefing: Transforming Translation in Life Sciences

 This process ensures that translated texts are accurate and culturally relevant to any given patient population.
 The purpose is not to gather health information data but to ensure that the translated version expresses the same meaning as the original source document and that the intended audience understands everything.

-Most linguists in the life sciences translation industry are familiar with and participate in the first few steps of the linguistic validation process, which include working on the forward translations of a text, reconciling and editing the translation, and then back-translating the translation into the original source language to ensure that nothing has been overlooked.
-What many linguists are unfamiliar with is the part of the linguistic validation process known as cognitive debriefing.
+Most linguists in life sciences translation are familiar with and participate in the first few steps of the linguistic validation process.
+This includes working on the forward translations of a text, reconciling and editing the translation, and then back-translating the translation into the original source language to ensure nothing is overlooked.
+However, many linguists are unfamiliar with the part of the linguistic validation process known as cognitive debriefing.

 Real-World Applications and the Importance of In-Person Debriefing

-Cognitive debriefing is a process within a process in which a debriefer recruits and interviews participants within a particular target population to see if everything within the questionnaire is understood and that the original source meaning has been conveyed.
+Cognitive debriefing is a process within a process.
+A debriefer recruits and interviews participants within a particular target population to see if everything in the questionnaire is understood and that the original source meaning has been conveyed.
 Does the phraseology make sense in the target language?
 Is everything clear?
 Can it be understood?
 Is it relevant?
 Could what has been translated into the questionnaire be seen as offensive?

-During the interview, participants will be asked to review the instrument/questionnaire, and the debriefer will then ask the questions to elicit the necessary responses.
+During the interview, participants will be asked to review the instrument/questionnaire.
+The debriefer will then ask the questions to elicit the necessary responses.
 It’s the job of the debriefer to make respondents feel comfortable.
 If they don’t feel comfortable, some answers might be inaccurate, and the data will be invalid.

-A good debriefer also knows how to ask good questions that will elicit more than just a yes or no response, and they’ll be on the lookout for non-verbal cues.
+Good debriefers also know how to ask good questions that will elicit more than just a yes or no response, and will be on the lookout for non-verbal cues.
 They can ask the respondent to expand on things based on body language or inflections that can be heard in the participant’s voice.
 At the same time, a good debriefer also knows how to be friendly but not too personal.
 It’s all about learning the perfect balance and cadence needed to get the responses required.

 Each debriefing project is different.
 Most require only 5-10 participants for a study, but there have been projects with over 100+ needed.
 Conditions in studies are different as well.
 Sometimes, only healthy participants are required.
 Often, there are studies on asthma, obesity, diabetes, and cancers.
 And yes, there are quite a number of COVID ones now as well.